If you’re a thatched property owner then you might have considered investing in a caravan, especially if you like to travel a lot.

 If you don’t have a garage to keep your caravan in then a drive would also work, although you’d want to get a good cover for it, especially during the winter months when rain, frost etc. can cause significant damage.

 Security is something that every home owner must think about and particularly thatched property owners.
 Because thatched properties often have more traditional doors and windows they can be easier to break into for thieves.
+Although a good way to make your thatched property more secure is by getting French door blinds from a company such as blinds4bifolds.co.uk

 The security of your house is something that insurance providers take into account too and so owning a caravan could attract the wrong type of attention and affect the cost of your thatched property insurance.
 This is certainly something worth considering.